Register ▪ Login ▪ Current Issue ▪ Contact Us ▪ Advertise

 It’s interesting that you mention Keith Haring, because he sat in on courses in my department and Bea Feitler, an industry great, took him under her wing and supported and embraced his work.
 But yes, I’m constantly being surprised.
 For example, James Victore, who received a ‘D’ in my Visual Literacy class is now a member of AGI and has gone on to become one of the young stars in the industry.
 But from another perspective, other students have surprised me by their career choices.
 Lee Kelly has become a formidable crossword puzzle creator, Genevieve Gorder has become a TV actress/producer/writer/celebrity, Craig Gillespie has become an award winning motion picture and TV director, while Mark Setteducotti has become the foremost game designer in the area of magic and illusion and Joey Skaggs has become a political/media activist.
 In short, I’m surprised almost every week when I learn of an alumni’s accomplishment.

 Its one thing to educate students, but it’s quite another to pick the best faculty.
-What is your standard and are you usually right?
+What is your standard and are you us

 Although it is difficult to assess, what I’m looking for is a faculty member who will care more about the student’s work than the students care themselves.
 It is this type of instructor that truly makes the experience of becoming an artist come to life by elevating the level of work far past what I could have imagined.